JiwonPark41/JiwonPark41.github.io/_pages/about.md

 author_profile: true
 ---

 I am a Postdoctoral Fellow in the Department of Epidemiology at the Johns Hopkins Bloomberg School of Public Health, USA (mentor: Dr. Debashree Ray).
 I received my Ph.D. in Statistics from the University of Connecticut in August 2023 (advisor: Dr. Dipak K. Dey; co-advisor: Dr. Victor Hugo Lachos Dávila).
-I completed my M.S. in Statistics at Kyungpook National University, South Korea in 2017 (advisor: Dr. Dalho Kim) and my B.S. in Statistics at the same institution in 2015.
+I completed my M.S. in Statistics at the College of Natural Sciences, Kyungpook National University, South Korea in 2017 (advisor: Dr. Dalho Kim), and my B.S. in Statistics at the same college in 2015.

 My research focuses on developing and applying robust statistical methods for complex biomedical and genetic data.
 I am particularly interested in pleiotropy detection methods under composite null hypotheses (PLACO+), GWAS summary-statistics approaches, and study designs involving case–control overlap and correlated data.
 In addition, I have worked extensively on mixture and survival models for censored outcomes, high-dimensional regression and variable selection, and building reproducible computational pipelines (R/HPC) to enable large-scale analyses.